-FA Cup: Leicester ousts Man United; Chelsea reaches semis
+FA Cup: Leicester ousts Man United to join Chelsea in semis

 The FA Cup semifinals next month take place a week before the League Cup final between City and Tottenham.
 That is Jose Mourinho’s only way of delivering Tottenham’s first trophy since 2008 after the north London club’s elimination from the Europa League on Thursday.

+But Tottenham helped its chances of qualifying for the Champions League by beating Aston Villa 2-0 in the Premier League on Sunday to move within three points of fourth-place Chelsea.

-Tottenham, which was playing Aston Villa in the Premier League on Sunday, is struggling to break into the top four.
-But it received some assistance from neighbor Arsenal recovering from 3-0 down to draw 3-3 with West Ham, which missed a chance to dislodge Chelsea from fourth after conceding Alexandre Lacazette’s equalizer.
+Tottenham received some assistance from neighbor Arsenal recovering from 3-0 down to draw 3-3 with West Ham, which missed a chance to move level on points with Chelsea after conceding Alexandre Lacazette’s equalizer.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports